Brian P. Quinn

-A member of the firm’s Antitrust and Competition Practice Group, Brian Quinn represents clients in a broad range of commercial and criminal matters, and focuses on complex antitrust litigation and regulatory defense.
-Brian’s experience spans a broad spectrum of industries, including digital currency, telecommunications, home appliances, consumer electronics, building materials, financial services, defense contracting, consumer goods, healthcare, and transportation services.
+A member of the firm’s Antitrust and Competition Practice Group, Brian Quinn represents clients in a broad range of commercial and criminal matters.
+Brian focuses his practice on complex antitrust litigation and regulatory defense, and his experience spans a broad spectrum of industries including automobiles, agriculture, digital currencies, telecommunications, home appliances, consumer electronics, building materials, financial services, defense contracting, consumer goods, healthcare, pharmaceuticals, and transportation services.
 Brian has particular expertise at the intersection of antitrust and intellectual property law, and regularly counsels clients on the antitrust implications of FRAND commitments and other aspects of the standards-development process.

 Brian’s expertise extends to civil and criminal cartel defense.
 He was a key member of the team that won summary judgment for Samsung after eight years of litigation in multi-district and class action proceedings, defeating antitrust conspiracy claims seeking more than $1 billion in actual damages and $3 billion in trebled damages.
 American Lawyer selected that victory as a finalist for its “Global Litigation/Dispute Resolution of the Year” award in 2018.

-Prior to joining O’Melveny, Brian served in the White House and at the Office of the US Trade Representative.
+Prior to joining O’Melveny, Brian served in the White House from 2010 through 2012 and at the Office of the US Trade Representative from 2012 through 2013.

 - District of Columbia

-- US District Courts for the Eastern and Western Districts of Virginia
+- US District Courts for the Eastern and Western Districts of Virginia, and Colorado

 - District of Columbia Court of Appeals

 - US Courts of Appeals for the Fourth, Seventh, Ninth, and Eleventh Circuits

 - Supreme Court of Virginia